 Bleed Warrior

-This build focuses on damage over time.
-You hit the enemy once with a heavy axe, and they lose health while they move to chase you.
-It is a very consistent build for leveling.
+Focuses on damage over time.
+Hit the enemy once with a heavy axe, and they bleed out while chasing you.
+Very consistent for leveling.

 Damage: High (Damage over Time)